tentwentyone/github-org-sso-auth-revoker/README.md

-# Revoke inactive GitHub Organization credentials
+# Revoke unused GitHub Organization credentials

-This GitHub Action automates the revocation of unused Personal Access Tokens and SSH keys (credentials), enhancing organizational security by removing inactive credentials that haven't been accessed within a specified timeframe.
+This GitHub Action automates the revocation of unused Personal Access Tokens and SSH keys (credentials), enhancing organizational security by removing unused credentials that haven't been accessed within a specified timeframe.
 Proactively eliminating these credentials reduces the risk of security breaches and ensures compliance with the organization's security policies.

 ## Where Can I Use This Action?